GULibrarySandbox/content-embedding-examples/docs/3-rise.md

 5. Click the Publish button.
 6. Choose 'Web'.
 A .zip file should start to download.
 7. Find the .zip file in your downloads folder and decompress it.
-9. Return to your GitHub repository and create a new folder (unless you are going to place the Rise content in the root directory of the repository).
+8. Return to your GitHub repository and create a new folder (don't put it in the root directory).
-10. Copy the contents of the decompressed folder into the new folder in your repository.
+9. Copy the contents of the decompressed folder into the new folder in your repository.
 Don't copy the folder, just its contents!
-11. Commit your changes and wait for the publish Action to run.
+10. Commit your changes and wait for the publish Action to run.

-Alternatively, you can simply upload the page and link directly to it, in which can it will appear in its own page at full screen.
+Once you've done that, you can either link directly to it, in which can it will appear in its own page at full screen, or you can embed it

 [Link to rise content](rise/index.html)

 [Launch lesson](rise/index.html){: .btn }

-Nerdy tip: The product and company called 'Articulate' is [pronounced with a long 'a' at the end](https://community.articulate.com/discussions/articulate-storyline/articulate-pronunciation), like 'late'!
-{:. .note }

 ### Embedding a Rise module inside an existing page